Manage and use different device management features on Windows Holographic and HoloLens devices with Intune

 Sync devices to get the latest policies and actions: The Sync action forces the device to immediately check in with Intune.
 When a device checks in, the device immediately receives any pending actions or policies that are assigned.
 This feature helps you validate and troubleshoot policies you've assigned, without waiting for the next scheduled check-in.

-What is Microsoft Intune device management? is a good resource to learn about managing devices using the Azure portal.
+What is Microsoft Intune device management? is a good resource to learn about managing devices using the Intune admin center.

 Device categories and groups